Get the most out of your dependent medical expenses…… money back!

 - Activities for older people (dual eligibles)

 - Some required home and vehicle modifications for safety

 - Transportation for medical appts or services

 - Adult day care or in-home health assistance (if you are working)

-How to capture this information?
-It can be as simple as putting pen to paper with an envelope of receipts attached or a digital spreadsheet.
-The most important part is to have all your receipts & detail of the charge accounted for at the end of the year.
-Receipts must include the following:
+How can one capture this information?
+It can be as simple as putting pen to paper with an envelope of receipts attached or setting up a digital spreadsheet. it’s critically important to keep all your receipts and charge details accounted for at the end of the year.
+Receipts must include the following information: